 What are forage fish?

+Forage fish, often referred to as prey fish or bait fish, are small species that tend to school together and are an important food source for larger predators.
 Some key forage species include Pacific herring, surf smelt, Pacific anchovy, eulachon (also spelled oolichan or ooligan), Pacific sand lance, and Pacific capelin.
 Krill and squid can be considered forage species, and so can juvenile stages of larger fish like salmon and walleye pollock.
-These species or life stages are united by their position in the food web providing energy to middle and top predators.

 Check out the data products below to learn from the data collected in this project.